[FIX] CS GO ‘Failed to Find a Dedicated Server’ Error

 3. Once you’re inside the Properties screen of Counter-Strike Global Offensive, select the Local Files tab and then click on Verify Integrity of the Game Files.

-In case the integrity check didn’t reveal any underlying corruption issue with the game installation, move down to the next potential fix below.
+If the integrity check didn’t reveal any underlying corruption issues with the game installation, move down to the next potential fix below.

-According to some affected users that were also encountering this problem, you might also see this error occurring due to some improper workshop folders that Steam is unable to load up into the game.
+According to some affected users, you might also see this error occurring due to improper workshop folders that Steam is unable to load into the game.

 Here’s a quick guide on deleting the improper workshop folders:

-1. First things first, ensure that CSGO is completely closed and that there is no background process still running.
+1. First, ensure that CS GO is completely closed and that there is no background process still running.

 2. Return to Steam, click on Library from the horizontal menu at the top, then right-click on Counter-Strike: Global Offensive and choose Properties from the newly appeared context menu.